enonic/old-xp-doc/doc/operations/backup.rst

 A snapshot of the given repository will be created for later retrieval.
 Each subsequent snapshot will store the changes between this snapshot and the last snapshot of the given repository.
 This means that only changed data are stored when doing subsequent snapshots.
-The snapshots will be stored in ``$XP_HOME/data/snapshot``.
+The snapshots will by default be stored in ``$xp_home/snapshots``.
 A name of the snapshot will be given at snapshot-time, and returned in the snapshot-result.

 To ease the process, we have provided a :ref:`toolbox-snapshot` tool.